-During your Medigap open enrollment, you will have your choice of Medicare supplemental plans.
-Which every company you choose cannot ask you any medical questions, cannot turn you down for any health conditions and cannot charge you any additional premium due to health conditions, medications or pre-existing illnesses.
+During your Medicare Supplement open enrollment, you’ll have your choice of Medicare Supplement Plans.
+Whichever company you choose cannot ask you any medical questions, turn you down for any health conditions, or charge you any additional premium due to health conditions, medications or pre-existing illness.

-Outside of this period, insurance companies that you might apply with can ask you any medical questions, can turn you down for any health conditions and can charge you any additional premium due to health conditions, medications or pre-existing illnesses.
+Outside of this period, insurance companies can ask you medical questions, turn you down for health conditions, and charge you any additional premium due to health conditions, medications or pre-existing illnesses.

 The Annual Election Period that runs from October 15 – December 7 each year DOES NOT apply to Medicare Supplements and you CANNOT change your supplement without answering health questions.
 Many people mistakenly believe they can change their Medigap plan during this time.
 The Annual Election period applies only to Medicare Advantage and Part D plans.